Julia-Tempering/Pigeons.jl/docs/src/output-off-memory.md

 When the dimensionality of a model is large and/or the number of MCMC samples is large, the samples may not fit in memory.
-In some situation, it may be possible to compute the output in finite memory, as described in
+In some situations, it may be possible to compute the output in finite memory, as described in
 [the online statistics documentation page](@ref output-online).
 However not all situations admit sufficient statistics and in this case it is necessary to store samples to disk.
-We show here how to do so when pigeons is ran on a single machine, but the interface is similar over MPI and described in the
+We show here how to do so when pigeons is run on a single machine, but the interface is similar over MPI and described in the
 [MPI sample processing documentation page](@ref output-mpi-postprocessing).